LNKBridge/LinkBridge/README.md

 •Networking forums. <br />
 •Referrals. <br /> <br />

 The implementation of LinkBridge would take place in three stages.
 Stage 1 is to start as an ecosystem that is able to privately offer securities for the first 100 shareholders per company.
-In stage 2, LinkBridge would focus on the niche of Technology companies and be regarded as a Market Place.
+In stage 2, LinkBridge would focus on the niche of Technology companies that are regarded as a market places.
 For stage 3, LinkBridge would focus on FTIs (Financial Technology Institutions), better known as FINTECHs.